vkandola/go-go-gadget/README.md

 - All of the Monkey language features (as I progress through the book).
 - Support for some hash based data structures and B/B+ trees.
 - Support for binary, hex, float/decimal literals.
-- UTF/Emoji support (currently pure ASCI).
+- UTF/Emoji support (currently pure ASCII).

 ## Notes:
 - ~~I (and the book) make use of `.envrc` files to properly set enviroment variables.~~ This is no longer needed as the Makefile should call scripts to properly set things.
 However, you'll need [direnv][direnv], or equivalent for your distribution if you aren't running the Makefile.